The List template displays a set of items that the customer can browse, compare, select, or dive into.

 - Have Alexa read the essential content in each list item; for example, always read titles, and read secondary text only if it is critical to the voice response.

-- We recommend having Alexa read out between two and five results from your list.
+- Have Alexa read out between two and five results from your list.
 Adjust this number based on customer familiarity with the content, length of entity titles, how voice-friendly the titles are, and total number of elements being read.

 - All list items should give the customer the ability to choose an item by voice or by touch.